Bacterial circadian rhythm: Other bacteria

 The only prokaryotic group with a well-documented circadian timekeeping mechanism is the cyanobacteria.
 Recent studies have suggested that there might be 24-hour timekeeping mechanisms among other prokaryotes.
 The purple non-sulfur bacterium Rhodopseudomonas palustris is one such example, as it harbors homologs of KaiB and KaiC and exhibits adaptive KaiC-dependent growth enhancement in 24-hour cyclic environments.
 However, R. palustris was reported to show a poor intrinsic free-running rhythm of nitrogen fixation under constant conditions.
 The lack of rhythm in R. palustris in constant conditions has implications for the adaptive value of intrinsic timekeeping mechanism.
-Therefore, the R. palustris system was proposed as a “proto” circadian timekeeper that exhibit some parts of circadian systems (kaiB and kaiC homologs), but not all.
+Therefore, the R. palustris system was proposed as a "proto" circadian timekeeper that exhibit some parts of circadian systems (kaiB and kaiC homologs), but not all.

 There is some evidence of a circadian clock in Bacillus subtilis.
 Luciferase promoter assays showed gene expression patterns of ytvA, a gene encoding a blue light photoreceptor, that satisfied the criteria of a circadian clock.
 However, there has yet to be a robust demonstration of a clock in B. subtilis and the potential mechanisms of circadian gene regulation within B. subtilis remain unknown.

-Another very interesting example is the case of the microbiome.
+Another interesting example is the case of the microbiome.
 It is possible that circadian clocks play a role in the gut microbiota behavior.
 These microorganisms experience daily changes because their hosts eat on a daily routine (consumption in the day for diurnal animals and in the night for nocturnal hosts).
 The presence of a daily timekeeper might allow gut bacteria to anticipate resources coming from the host temporally, thereby giving those species of bacteria a competitive advantage over other species in the gut.
 Some bacteria are known to take hints from the host circadian clock in the form of melatonin.
+The disrupted gut microbiome has been proven to be related to a lot of diseases in humans gut microbiota.
+Thus, it is critical to our health to maintain a healthy gut microbiota.
+The host's circadian clock circadian rhythm controls the gut environment's ~24h cycle of many factors such as temperature changes, nutrients, certain hormones, bile acid levels, immune system functions.
+The relative abundances of some gut bacteria, such as Firmicutes and Bacteroidetes, display a clear daily cycle.
+In arrhythmic mice with clock-component dysfunctions, this rhythmicity disappears.
+Jet-lag and sleep deprivation can lead to the disruptions of the microbiome daily oscillations, but the changes are usually not dramatic.